attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 ## **Using predefined scripts**

-You will of course want to do more than ust pinging google or localhost (although one can spend a considerable amount of time doing just that... or is that juts me?)
-You will, most likeély have your scripts written and stored somewhere, and of course you can always just run them form wherever they are. if you do, however feel compulsive about writing new ones just for scripting's sake, and prefer to keep them in one place, you can use the `$HOME/.config/LazyAdmin/user/user-functions.la` configuration file.
-Any bash function defined there can be referenced in the function aliases. makes life just a little bit easier, dosn1t it?
+You will of course want to do more than just pinging google or localhost (although one can spend a considerable amount of time doing just that... or is that juts me?)
+You will, most likely have your scripts written and stored somewhere, and of course you can always just run them form wherever they are. if you do, however feel compulsive about writing new ones just for scripting's sake, and prefer to keep them in one place, you can use the `$HOME/.config/LazyAdmin/user/user-functions.la` configuration file.
+Any bash function defined there can be referenced in the function aliases. makes life just a little bit easier, dosn't it?

 ## **Using the command builder**

-Now that you've seen it all, comes the difficult part: using the special sub-menu called command buidler.
+Now that you've seen it all, comes the difficult part: using the special sub-menu called command builder.
 The good news is, you will not need to define menu-entries for this one, it is all in the line of invoking function.
 The bad news is, it has its own syntax...
 To access this functionality, you will use the predefined function named `flags_submenu_function`.
 It will accept a number of arguments, each having their own specific functionality:

 | <br />

 * **The first argument**, placed inside double quotes, will mark the name of the sub-menu.
 (It is worth putting the name of the command there, for clarity's sake.)

+| <br />

 * **The second argument** will be the command itself.
 It can be a bash command, or your own function, that you have defined in n-user-functions, it can also include some preset flags or arguments.
 If it is more than one word, you'll need to put it in double quotes, again.

+| <br />

 * **From the third to the eleventh arguments** you will basically set the flags for your command, which you want to use as submenu items, to be used with the builder.
 You can use compound arguments, or multiple flags, anything in double quotes goes on one line.
 The maximum number of "settable" lines is 9.

 For example, to invoke a ping command, with the optional flags `-v -c` and `-n`, you would do: